Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 ## Implementing `PlutusType` for your own types (Scott Encoding)

-If you want to represent your data type with [scott encoding](./CONCEPTS.md#scott-encoding) (and therefore don't need to make it `Data` encoded), you should simply derive it generically-
+If you want to represent your data type with [scott encoding](./CONCEPTS.md#scott-encoding) (and therefore don't need to make it `Data` encoded), you should simply derive it generically:

 ```hs
 import qualified GHC.Generics as GHC